rutgers-apl/TaskProf2/README.md

     	cd <ART_ROOT>/benchmarks/MILCmk/orig/optimized

-Measure the speedup after optimization by executing the run.sh shell script in the shell with TBB without TaskProf.
+Measure the speedup after optimization by executing the run.sh shell script in the shell with TBB without TaskProf2.

 	source run.sh

 The speedup of the program should increase to about 5.5X.
-The TaskProf profiles after optimization can be generated by,
+The TaskProf2 profiles after optimization can be generated by,

     	cd <ART_ROOT>/benchmarks/MILCmk/tprof/optimized
 	source run.sh